 ― Viktor E. Frankl

 Nothing means anything unless we decide it does.
-Think about it, only when we decide something has meaning does it.
+Think about it.
+Only when we decide something has meaning does it.
 If we decide it does not have meaning, it becomes irrelevant.
-Research discusses who we look for self justification.
-In technical terms this can be referred to as confirmation bias.
-That is we seek information or pay mind to information that supports our beliefs and ignore information that suggests otherwise.
+The research discusses who we look for self justification.
+In technical terms, this can be referred to as confirmation bias.
+That is, we seek information or pay mind to information that supports our beliefs and ignore information that suggests otherwise.
 It is what we do to make life livable because life is difficult.
 Without meaning and predictability in life, it makes life more difficult.

 To reinforce these ideals, Maria Konnikova explained in her interesting book, The Biggest Bluff: How I learned to Pay Attention, master myself and win” ©2020